We are a family run business and have been offering courses since 2000 to families and friends, schools and youth groups.

 Andy Pearce – (SML, WML, SPA, BCU Level 2 Kayak & Canoe instructor).

 Simon works throughout the UK and overseas leadings expeditions to a variety of mountain ranges.
-He is currently working towards the Mountain Instructor Certificate (highest Mountaineering award in the UK).

 Simon spends most of his winters either in the Alps or battling the elements in the Scottish Mountains.